 The first thing on your agenda should be to make a list of all the medications they’re on.
 Take note of the dosing instructions and keep a stash of meds for emergencies.

-Next, add the medical supplies and equipment they might need to your checklist, like a blood pressure monitor, wheelchair, or an oxygen tank.
+Next, add the medical supplies and equipment they might need to your checklist.
+Survival supplies for the elderly make include a blood pressure monitor, wheelchair, or an oxygen tank.

 Here are some things to keep in mind when you’re stocking up on medications and medical supplies: